NestorToscano/nestortoscano.com/README.md

 - `chown`, `chmod` – Managed file ownership and permissions
 - `a2ensite` / `a2dissite` – Enabled or disabled Apache virtual hosts
 - `certbot -d nestortocano.com` - Acquiring SSL Certificate

+  ### What is this used for now?
+  - Although I had initially configured this web server to use Wordpress, I       realized I needed the website for non-blogging uses, so I configured the       vps to display my portfolio using custom HTML/CSS.
+Wordpress was slightly     overkill for my use case, so I found this met my needs much better.